The Fisher Library has several significant collections of Hebraica and Judaica, including some unique manuscript and archival resources.

 This collection contains the material gathered by Otto Schneid, artist and art historian, in preparation for writing a monograph on twentieth-century Jewish art.
 The archive includes German and Hebrew versions of Schneid's monograph, copies of his other articles and books, Schneid's correspondence with artists, autobiographies of same, reproductions of the art work of some 160 artists, art books and pre-World War II exhibition catalogues, as well as Schneid's correspondence with world leaders and important figures on questions pertaining to human survival.
 A detailed finding aid facilitates access to the collection.
 The collection has also been digitized and is available on the Internet Archive.

-A collection of kibbutz and secular haggadot dating from the mid-1930s to the mid-1990s.
-Most of this material was produced in-house by various kibbutzim, youth movements, and army units for use at seder celebrations.
-One of the largest of its kind in the world, this collection documents how kibbutzim and various Zionist, socialist, and secular groups and movements in Israel and around the world created new liturgies to satisfy their own spiritual needs.
+A collection of kibbutz and secular haggadot, as well as other holiday (often haggadot-like) materials, dating from the mid-1930s to the mid-1990s.
+Most of this material was produced in-house by various kibbutzim, youth movements and army units for use at seder celebrations, as well as other holidays.
+One of the largest of its kind in the world - with over 500 items - this collection documents how kibbutzim and various Zionist, socialist, and secular groups and movements in Israel and around the world created new liturgies to satisfy their own spiritual needs.
 The collection also includes a number of Passover-related publications such as synagogue and army base newsletters published before Passover.
-The collection was assembled by Jerusalem collector Arnold Druck.
+The bulk of the collection was assembled by Jerusalem collector Arnold Druck, and the Fisher Library is continuously adding to it.
 A searchable Finding Aid for the collection is available.
+Many of these Haggadot have been digitized and are freely available via the Internet Archive.
+The bulk of the collection was assembled by Jerusalem collector Arnold Druck, and the Fisher Library is continuously adding to it.